 The following fall prevention strategies can help with dementia and balance issues:

-Despite representing just 15% of the population, older adults account for 40% of fire deaths, according to a 2015 report by the U.S. Fire Administration.
+Older adults are at increased risk of fire deaths compared to the general population, according to the U.S. Fire Administration.
 Cooking stands out as one of the biggest contributors to this worrisome statistic.

 Caring for someone with dementia can be made easier with a few kitchen adjustments: